fmalina/revisions-blocl/help/rentaroomscheme.md

 What’s the disadvantage to the scheme?
 --------------------------------------
-The rent a room scheme will benefit most people with the only main disadvantage to the scheme being you can’t claim any expenses relating to the letting for example, wear and tear, insurance, repairs, heating and lighting.
+The rent a room scheme will benefit most people with the only main disadvantage to the scheme being you can't claim any expenses relating to the letting for example, wear and tear, insurance, repairs, heating and lighting.

-What if I don’t want to join the scheme?
+What if I don't want to join the scheme?
 ----------------------------------------
-If you don’t want to join the scheme you pay tax on your rental earnings as normal by contacting your local tax office and completing a tax return form, but by doing this you won’t benefit from the £7,500 tax-free benefit, but it does mean you will be able to claim for expenses like:
+If you don't want to join the scheme you pay tax on your rental earnings as normal by contacting your local tax office and completing a tax return form, but by doing this you won't benefit from the £7,500 tax-free benefit, but it does mean you will be able to claim for expenses like:

 * Wear and tear